-The Aspen Sister City mission is to share ideas and cultures through the international exchange of students and community members from Aspen and its sister cities.
+The Aspen Sister Cities mission is to share ideas and cultures through the international exchange of students and community members from Aspen and its Sister Cities.

-Aspen Sister Cities, Aspen Middle School, Aspen Community School, and Aspen Country Day School all work together to create a well-balanced program for eligible 8th grade students who are interested in experiencing a foreign exchange.
+Aspen Sister Cities, Aspen Middle School, Aspen Community School, and Aspen Country Day School all work together to create a well-balanced program for eligible 8th grade students who are interested in experiencing an international exchange.
 Students must be in good academic and behavioral standing at their school.
-(With the exception of the Shimukappu/Tomamu and Abetone program, students must be taking the language of their exchange or an approved course).
+With the exception of the Shimukappu/Tomamu and Abetone program, it is recommended that students be taking the language of their exchange or an approved course.
 Students apply to the program in the winter of their 7th grade year.

 There are four middle school exchanges.
 Between 5-15 students are chosen for each program.
-While staying with foreign host families, our students experience school days, everyday family life and historical/cultural programs relevant to each city.
+While staying with international host families, our students experience school days, everyday family life and historical/cultural programs relevant to each city and region.

 Asia - Shimukappu/Tomamu, Japan:

 With over 20 years history of exchanges, this is the longest-running middle school exchange program.
 In the fall, Aspen students take an intensive Japanese language and culture class before going to Shimukappu/Tomamu each October.
 Aspen students host their Japanese student the first week in January just after returning from Winter Break.
 There is a liaison from Aspen who lives in Japan to help facilitate the program over there.
 Shimukappu and Tomamu are very small rural towns, so this program is geared towards adventurous students who want a very different cultural experience.